projectcapsule/capsule/use_cases.md

       storage: 12Gi
 ```

-The creation of the said PVC will fail as following:
+The creation of the said PVC will fail as follows:
 ```
 # kubectl apply -f my_pvc.yaml
 Error from server: error when creating "/tmp/pvc.yaml":